Fariznt/cab-utils/README.md

     if i add texting, i should probably use voips for lower cost.

-things i dont want to forget about when im polishing -definitely want to do a tiny bit of unit testing at least on the API.
+things i dont want to forget about when im polishing -exception handling in watch_tasks
+-enforce that there are no duplicate tasks at multiple levels -definitely want to do a tiny bit of unit testing at least on the API.
 MAYBE cb later for selenium if its particularly valuable
 -validate phone numbers server+client side, probably with preexisting packages -encrypt passwords